TKTINC/true_asset_alluse/docs/WS2_Protocol_Engine/WS2_Implementation_Details.md

 ## Conclusion

 WS2 provides a comprehensive, production-ready risk management system that forms the foundation of the True-Asset-ALLUSE platform.
-With its intelligent escalation system, economic optimization, and ultimate safety protection, WS2 ensures that the trading system operates safely and efficiently under all market conditions.
+With its intelligent escalation system, economic optimization, and ultimate safety protection, WS2 ensures that the wealth management autopilot system operates safely and efficiently under all market conditions.

 The modular architecture allows for easy integration with other workstreams while maintaining clear separation of concerns.
 The extensive configuration options and monitoring capabilities provide the flexibility and observability needed for production operations.